-- Staff costs must be calculated individually for each staff member. - Any bonuses or salary increases resulting from involvement in an EU co-financed project must be evaluated against the principle of sound financial management.4 Any such payments should not be excessive, must be linked to new responsibilities and/or targets, and must reflect norms in the country and organisation involved. - No overhead costs can be reported under this budget line. - Daily allowances and any other travel and accommodation costs cannot be included under this budget line and must be reported under travel and accommodation instead (see Fact Sheet 4). - The staff costs reported can never exceed the documented gross employer costs. - In the event of sickness, holiday, maternity leave, etc. these hours can sometimes be charged to the project proportionally if they are non-recoverable by the employer: - o For a full-time employee 100% of these hours can be charged to the project. - o For staff working part-time on the project with a fixed percentage of time, the same percentage can be charged to the project. - o In all such cases it must be documented that the employee has been absent due to illness.
-There are no formal requirements for this documentation, but at a minimum the employee must have reported ill and registered this in the organisation's time registration system. - Overtime payments are eligible provided they are paid out to the employee and are in conformity with national legislation and the employment policy of the beneficiary.
-Overtime must also be charged proportionally to the project.
+- Staff costs must be calculated individually for each staff member. - Any bonuses or salary increases resulting from involvement in an EU co-financed project must be evaluated against the principle of sound financial management.
+Any such payments should not be excessive, must be linked to new responsibilities and/or targets, and must reflect norms in the country and organisation involved. - No overhead costs can be reported under this budget line. - Daily allowances and any other travel and accommodation costs cannot be included under this budget line and must be reported under travel and accommodation instead (see Fact Sheet 4). - The staff costs reported can never exceed the documented gross employer costs. - In the event of sickness, holiday, maternity leave, etc. these hours can sometimes be charged to the project proportionally if they are non-recoverable by the employer: - For a full-time employee 100% of these hours can be charged to the project.